ToolJet/ToolJet/docs/docs/tutorial/workspace-environment-variables.md

 title: Workspace Variables
 ---

-Workspace variables are the variables with some value(usually tokens/secret keys/API keys) that can be used in different apps across the same Workspace.
+Workspace Variables are the variables with some value(usually tokens/secret keys/API keys) that can be used in different apps across the same Workspace.

 ## How can we add these variables to an Workspace?